Paired T-Test

 Level of Measurement

-The paired sample t-test requires the sample data to be numeric and continuous, as it is based on the normal distribution.
-Continuous data can take on any value within a range (income, height, weight, etc.).
+As the paired sample t-test is based on the normal distribution, it requires the sample data to be numeric and continuous.
+So, the continuous data can take on any value within a range (income, height, weight, etc.).
 The opposite of continuous data is discrete data, which can only take on a few values (Low, Medium, High, etc.).
-Occasionally, discrete data can be used to approximate a continuous scale, such as with Likert-type scales.
+Occasionally, one can use discrete data to approximate a continuous scale, such as with Likert-type scales.

 Independence

-Independence of observations is usually not testable, but can be reasonably assumed if the data collection process was random without replacement.
+You usually cannot test the independence of observations, but you can reasonably assume it if the data collection process was random and without replacement.
 In our example, it is reasonable to assume that the participating employees are independent of one another.

 Normality

 To test the assumption of normality, a variety of methods are available, but the simplest is to inspect the data visually using a tool like a histogram (Figure 1).
-Real-world data are almost never perfectly normal, so this assumption can be considered reasonably met if the shape looks approximately symmetric and bell-shaped.
-The data in the example figure below is approximately normally distributed.
+Real-world data are almost never perfectly normal, so the consideration of this assumption reasonably met if the shape looks approximately symmetric and bell-shaped.
+The data in the example figure below approximately follows a normal distribution.

 Histogram of an approximately normally distributed variable.